 Admission to the program is highly selective.
 An undergraduate degree from an appropriate college or university, or its international equivalent, is required.
 Applicants should have maintained at least a B grade average (cumulative 3.0 GPA) during their last two years of study and scored at least in the 50th percentile on the Verbal and Quantitative components of the GRE.
 See UNC’S Graduate School Admissions page for more information.

 Students intending to pursue Russian as their required foreign language are expected to have already completed four semesters of Russian or take two semesters of intensive Russian, one prior to entry and one following the first year.
-Students planning to pursue Bosnian/Croatian/Serbian, Czech, Hungarian or Polish are not required to have had prior study in the language.
+Students planning to pursue Bosnian/Croatian/Serbian, Czech, Polish, or Turkish are not required to have had prior study in the language.
 For specific program requirements, please see here.

 IMPORTANT DEADLINES AND RESOURCES